SoftwareVerde/bitcoin-verde/README.md

 Bitcoin Core (BTC) is the primary group responsible for development on BTC's client.
 In the past, lack of a diversified development team and node implementation, have caused bugs to become a part of the protocol.
-BCH currently has roughly two popular full-node implementations (Bitcoin ABC and Bitcoin Unlimited).
-However, these implementations are forked versions of Bitcoin Core, which means they may share the same (undiscovered) bugs.
+BCH currently has roughly multiple popular full-node implementations (BCHN, BCHD, Bitcoin Unlimited, Flowee, and more).
+However, many of these implementations are forked versions of Bitcoin Core, which means they may share the same (undiscovered) bugs.
 With a diverse network of nodes, bugs in the implementation of the protocol will result in incompatible blocks, causing a temporary fork.
 This situation is healthy for the network in the long term, as the temporary forks will resolve over time, with the intended implementation becoming the consensus.

 ## Disclaimer

-Bitcoin Verde has gone through weeks of testing, but v1.1.0 is still considered a Beta release.
-Please use this software with discretion.
-As v1.1.0, the Bitcoin Verde node validates the entirety of the BCH blockchain, relays new blocks and transactions, and can process upwards of 4,000 transactions per second;
-however this implementation does not have the bitcoind tests run against it yet, so there may still be implementation differences between this implementation and the reference client's derivatives.

 Windows Users: Bitcoin Verde has been tested heavily on Linux and OS X.  On Windows, there may be many issues.
-On Windows, expect your node to not run as quickly due to `secp256k1` and `utxo-cache` libraries not being cross-compiled for Windows.
-Furthermore, the Windows build may not even complete its initial block download.
-If you are kind enough to run this implementation on Windows, please report any problems.
+If you are kind enough to run this implementation on Windows, please create an issue describing the problem you encountered.

 ## Getting Started